 Be the Parents is kicking off an Idaho Family Dinner Night campaign to encourage families across the state to make and enjoy a meal together on September 26.

-To help you celebrate, Be the Parents is offering a free recipe guide and placemat with fun activities and a free deck of Convo Cards that you can use to spark dinner conversations.
+To help you celebrate, Be the Parents is offering a free recipe guide that you can use to spark dinner conversations.

 In the recipe guide, you’ll find easy, budget-friendly meal ideas from around Idaho: